 Should there be any soot on the glass it may be necessary to clean it.
-Use dedicated glass cleaner, as other detergents may damage the glass.
-(NB!
-Be careful, even dedicated glass cleaner can damage the varnish on the door frame).
+Use dedicated glass cleaner.
+(Attention!
+Be careful, detergents can damage the varnish and the gaskets).
+If different detergents are used they may damage the glass.
 A good advice for cleaning the glass is to use a damp cloth or kitchen roll paper and apply some ash from the burn chamber.
-Rub the ash on the glass and finish off with a piece of clean and damp kitchen roll paper.
-NB!
+Rub around the soot on the glass and finish off with a piece of clean and damp kitchen roll paper.

+Attention!
 Only clean when the glass is cold.

 Check regularly that the transition between the glass and the door is completely tight.
 Possibly tighten the screws that hold the glass in place - but not too hard, as this can cause the glass to crack.
 Periodically, it may be necessary to change the gaskets on the door to ensure that the burn chamber is air tight and working optimally.
-These gaskets can be bought as a set, usually including ceramic glue.
+These gaskets can be bought as a set including ceramic glue.